streamlink/streamlink/docs/plugin_matrix.rst

 oldlivestream       original.liv...
-[3]_ Yes   No    Only mobile streams are supported. periscope           periscope.tv         Yes   Yes   Replay/VOD is supported. picarto             picarto.tv           Yes   -- rtve                rtve.es              Yes   No ruv                 ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. seemeplay           seemeplay.ru         Yes   Yes
+[3]_ Yes   No    Only mobile streams are supported. periscope           periscope.tv         Yes   Yes   Replay/VOD is supported. picarto             picarto.tv           Yes   -- rtlxl               rtlxl.nl             No    Yes   Streams may be geo-restriced to The Netherlands.
+Livestreams not supported. rtve                rtve.es              Yes   No ruv                 ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. seemeplay           seemeplay.ru         Yes   Yes